sferrini/stm32f4-template/Readme.md

 #### Missing files

 This project does not include the peripheral library used to build the program.
 You can however download the library from ST (see link below).
-In my setup I have extracted the library in a folder one level above the "blinky" folder.
+In my setup I have extracted the library in a folder one level above the "stm32f4-template" folder.

 ### Tools and software requirements